ameliemaia/Forms/README.md

 ## Example

-To generate a Menger Sponge simply type the following in Maya's script editor and hit Execute.
+To generate a Menger Sponge simply copy and paste the following in Maya's script editor and hit Execute.

 ```
 from forms.geometry import *